7 Minute Read

 Do Your History Homework

-Now it’s time to dig a little deeper into the past and conduct a background check on each home.
-Moving onto another MLS that offers slightly different features, Bob and Betty take notes on
+Now it’s time to dig a little deeper into the past and do a background check on each home.
+Take notes about:

 - Price changes since the seller listed the home

 - The number of foreclosures in the area

 - How much you can expect to pay in property taxes

 You decide to pass on one home after discovering it’s in a neighborhood with a few recent foreclosures.
 With nine homes remaining, you broaden your view.